 Anvilicious: In the Christopher Reeve films Jor-El talking to Superman already sounded like God talking to Jesus ("I have sent them you, my only son", etc.), but this film takes that parallel and runs with it.
 Besides reusing that version of Jor-El, Superman's return is a "Second Coming", he suffers a "Passion" when Lex and his men beat him up and Lex stabs him in the side, after saving the day he falls to Earth near death in a cruciform position, and he unexpectedly recovers from supposedly fatal injuries, with his empty hospital bed evoking the empty tomb.
 And as at least one critic (of Time magazine) pointed out, Superman secretly having a child with Lois is sort of like Jesus secretly having a child with Mary Magdalene.

 Broken Base: The fanbase was (and remains) divided over this movie.
-While numerous fans saw Returns as a sincere ode to the earlier films, others were dismayed that the film didn't use any material from the comics and completely changed the dynamic of Lois and Superman's relationship.
+While numerous fans saw Returns as a sincere ode to the earlier films, others were dismayed that the film didn't use any material from the more modern comics (given that the earlier films and their Silver-Bronze Age style Superman characterization was about 20 years out of date by the time this film was made) and completely changed the dynamic of Lois and Superman's relationship.
 While the film received some good reviews, the overall polarizing reception and underwhelming box office caused plans for a sequel to fizzle out, despite director Bryan Singer promising a more action packed follow up.

 Ho Yay: Jimmy Olsen seems to be just a wee bit too fond of Clark Kent.